thegreatdb/siacdn/README.md

 # SiaCDN

 SiaCDN is in the process of being rebuilt.
-It's now a hosted Skynet node.
+It's now a high-quality hosted Skynet node.